This article is half-done without your Comment! *** Please share your thoughts via Comment ***

-You just execute FLUSH HOSTS command into your query editor and this will FLUSH cache of Hosts.
-Whenever you change IP-Address and if got any error related to Hosts then you should execute this command.
+FLUSH HOSTS command will FLUSH cache of Hosts.
+Whenever you change IP-Address and if got any error related to Hosts, you should execute this command.

-This command used close and reopen all log files.
-This action has no effect on tables and also manage its internal sequence number for new logs.
+FLUSH LOGS uses to close and reopen all log files.
+This action does not affect tables and also manage its internal sequence number for new logs.

-When you insert new user into ” mysql.user ” table at that time you should execute FLUSH PRIVILEGES to reload all changes related to user accounts and privileges.
-Otherwise, you have to restart MySQL Services.
+When you insert a new user into ” mysql.user ” table, you must execute FLUSH PRIVILEGES to reload all changes related to user accounts and privileges.
+Otherwise, you have to restart MySQL Service.

 FLUSH QUERY CACHE:

-MySQL QUERY CACHE is one of important of aspect of query optimization.
-FLUSH is required periodically on QUERY CACHE for better performance and effective utilization of memory.
+MySQL QUERY CACHE is one of important of command for query optimization.
+FLUSH is required periodically on QUERY CACHE for better performance and efficient utilization of memory.

 This command does not remove any running query from the cache.